Sizing up Trump's green-card halt: Is it just temporary? - KVIA

 That need could go unfilled, however, if President Donald Trump extends a 60-day hold on green cards he ordered in the name of protecting American jobs amid the coronavirus outbreak.

-“It would be a huge setback,” Austin said.
+“It would be a huge setback,” Thompson said.
 “Those are holes I don’t have people to fill.”

 Trump says the measure is necessary at a time when unemployment has climbed to levels last seen during the Great Depression.